 If you’re interested in ordering a test from someone I trust, please let me know!
 You can purchase a GI-MAP with an extensive results interpretation video on Maddie’s website here (make sure you tell her In On Around sent you – she’ll take good care of you)!

 Check out the GI-MAP program here!
 Mention that In On Around sent you in the “How did you hear about us?” section!

 3 – Order Online

-Ordering through online methods, like Dr. Axe or My Labs For Life.
-(I’m not affiliated with these, so I can’t attest to their customer service, but they are options!).
+Ordering through online methods, like IFDW.
+(I have not tried these programs personally, so I can’t attest to their customer service, but they are options and at a decent price!).
 Sometimes these websites do not provide test interpretation, so use caution.
 Make sure you vet the company in depth before submitting any information – there are many online.

 Final Thoughts – So Is A GI-MAP Test Worth It?